 Stiles was in motion almost at once, glancing over his shoulder to see if Scott was with him.
 When he did, he noticed Lydia Martin farther down the hall.
 She looked as flawless as he'd ever seen her.
 Her strawberry-blonde hair was meticulously maintained, her clothes chosen with attention to detail, what little make-up she wore applied with perfection.
-She hadn't seen him as she stalked confidently down the hallway, garnering the attention of most of the boys in the hall.
+She hadn't seen him as she stalked confidently past lockers and students, garnering the attention of most of the boys as she went.

 One of these boys, a hulking behemoth of young man, was trailing along behind her, carrying what Stiles could only assume were Lydia's books for AP Chemistry and Calculus.
 When they arrived at her locker, she turned and kissed said behemoth on the cheek and took her books, winking and saying something that Stiles couldn't hear but that made Aiden grin.

 Stiles had only seen Lydia one other time since leaving her at the animal hospital the night of the eclipse.
 After everyone's parents were confirmed to be alive and most everyone was determined to be none the worse for wear, they had all convened at the animal hospital again.
 It was crowded and tense and emotional as they were all able to heave a collective sigh of relief.